Politics of São Tomé and Príncipe: Political parties and elections

-Parliamentary elections

 Judicial branch

 Justice is administered at the highest level by the Supreme Court of São Tomé and Príncipe.
 Formerly responsible to the National Assembly, the judiciary is now independent under the new constitution.

 Ordem dos Advogados de São Tomé e Príncipe

 As for the legal profession, the São Tomé and Príncipe Lawyers Association (Ordem dos Advogados de São Tomé e Príncipe) was created in 2006.
-However, there is no clear indication as to how certain demographic groups, such as women, have fared in the legal field.
+There is no clear indication as to how certain demographic groups, such as women, have fared in the legal field.